Plantar Fasciitis…that pain in your heel & foot and how to fix!

 - Roll a tennis or golf ball or a sturdy can under your sore foot as well as the heel.
 Apply firm pressure as you roll.
 I like to do from a standing position holding onto a wall or chair and roll.

 - Stretch the plantar fascia, especially before getting out of bed in the morning.
 Extend your leg out straight, grasp the toes of your pained foot and gently pull your toes toward you to stretch out the tissue along the bottom of your foot.
 If you have trouble reaching your toes, try looping a towel or scarf around your toes, grasp the ends of the towel and gently pull them toward you to stretch the bottom of your foot.
 (Check out some stretches below)

 - Taping the calves with KT (kinesiotherapy tape) may prove helpful.
 This is in Mae’s bag of tricks.

 - Severe cases of plantar fasciitis should be treated by a podiatrist.

 - In severe cases surgery may be needed as was the case with one client at Energy Fitness, she recovered well and can still jog a few miles here and there.
 Her knees make that crunchy sound during knee bending extension and often complains of pain in the knees which is what I believe may have led to poor mechanics during runs thus causing a flare up of plantar fasciitis.
-Not a client and live in the Memphis area?
-Give us a call at 901-523-2348 for click here for a Free Consult (value $87) or to get Mae’s number to schedule a massage.
+Not a client?
+Live in town and interested in our personal training or nutrition coaching?
+Click here for a FREE Consult (value $87) or give us a call at 901-466-6242

 Personal Training & Nutrition Coaching Studio